Ink on white wove paper

 Matthew Gale, ‘Points of Departure’, in Francis Bacon: Working on Paper, exhibition catalogue, Tate Gallery, London 1999, p.32

 Bacon used black ink to draw, with extreme brevity, the man sitting amongst piles of cushions on converging sofas.
-Few details are secured in a process which one critic has suggested achieved ‘an oriental sense of economy’.
-Nevertheless, the characteristic flattening of the foot - comparable to the hand in Seated Figure (T07364) - and the tense body, generated by the grasping of the other folded leg, relate the sketch to a type of image generic in the artist’s work of the period.
-This tight, cross-legged pose emerged in the mid 1950s, and was resumed with Seated Figure, 1960 (private collection) and Seated Figure, 1961 (Tate Gallery, T00459); in all of these examples it is achieved on the canvas in a more balanced way (in which the sweep from shoulders to arms is emphasised) than found in the listing figure of the sketch.
+Few details are secured; nevertheless, the characteristic flattening of the foot - comparable to the hand in Seated Figure (T07364) - and the tense body, generated by the grasping of the other folded leg, relate the sketch to a type of image generic in the artist’s work of the period.
+This tight, cross-legged pose emerged in the mid 1950s,1 and was resumed with Seated Figure, 1960 (private collection)2 and Seated Figure, 1961 (Tate Gallery, T00459); in all of these examples it is achieved on the canvas in a more balanced way (in which the sweep from shoulders to arms is emphasised) than found in the listing figure of the sketch.
 Curiously the setting can be matched more precisely.
-It relates closely to the sofas drawn in pencil on an earlier sheet (Tate Gallery Archive 9810) from the same sequence of sketchpad pages watermarked ‘Telelinen’.
-The particular background contour of raised cushions appeared quite precisely in Seated Woman, 1961 (private collection), a canvas which used a figure from another page in the ‘Telelinen’ sketchpad: Seated Woman (T07386).
+It relates closely to the sofas drawn in pencil on an earlier sheet (Tate Gallery Archive 9810)3 from the same sequence of sketchpad pages watermarked ‘Telelinen’.
+The particular background contour of raised cushions appeared quite precisely in Seated Woman, 1961 (private collection),4 a canvas which used a figure from another page in the ‘Telelinen’ sketchpad: Seated Woman (T07386).

 As only nine pages survive from this sketchbook, gaps may be expected in the sequence.
 One of these must occur between Man on a Sofa which has a pink off-print on the reverse, and the following black and white image Nude Reading (T07383).